eisensafran/brokken/README.md

 # brokken
- Creating a crossover between a broken brutalist and a 'esoteric'/fantasy font.
+ Creating a crossover between a broken brutalist and an 'esoteric'/fantasy font.
 You can find the current state as a usable `OTF`in the `otf`folder.
 The font is developed in Glyphs 3.

  ![Teaser Brokken](img/teaser.png)